lifeparticle/binarytree/README.md

-Binary Tree is an open-source project that offers a range of developer productivity tools to save time.
+Binary Tree offers a range of developer productivity tools to save time.

 # UI